 You could also find Miss Hannah’s Popcorn stationed nearby—their Sea Salted Brûlée was scary addictive.
 As soon as you had one mouthful you couldn’t stop filling up your popcorn box.
 Cotton Candy Girls’ Katrina served up cotton candy, spider-web style in white with black glitter or in a ghoulish blue raspberry.
 Her dead carnie costume was as delightful as the sweet treats she was serving up.
 And weaving throughout the party were bite-sized carnival food, from funnel cakes to fried Oreos to Beyond sausage bites and mini corn dogs which were to die for—made by Carmelized Productions.
-Curating the food, drinks, and treats with idobi’s Sherin Nicole and Audrey Lew was one of the highlights of putting this event together (we’re all about the food, y’all!) and seeing everyone go crazy for it all made it even better.
+Curating the food, drinks, and treats with idobi’s Sherin Nicole and Audrey Lew was one of the highlights of putting this event together (we’re all about the food, y’all!) and seeing everyone go crazy for it all made it

 The good food & good times flowed all the way upstairs: Our Candyland level saw people scrabbling to dig out giant jawbreakers from candy jars and the sour gummy worms we laid out disappeared long before the party finished (Tyler Posey, we’re looking at you).
 Held within the Candyland room was Sue Bielenberg, our killer caricature artist.
 We didn’t tell anyone that they wouldn’t just be getting their likeness when they sat down with Sue—they’d be getting a prediction of how they’d die in the most gloriously bloody ways.
 How evil is that?
 But for those who preferred to have the night immortalized in a different way, Photobooth X were there to help you strike your deadliest pose.
 Chris and Kevin ran the joint, giving everyone the chance to take pics just hanging out or cause a scene with their snaps.
 Cody Carson & Shay stole the show with their costumes—their photos turned out creepy as hell and we’re (un)living for it.